-In order to apply you must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
-The application procedure then consists of two steps: first, creating an enrolment application in Studielink, then uploading documents in OSIRIS Application.
+You must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
+The application procedure then consists of two steps: first, submitting an enrolment application in Studielink, then uploading documents in OSIRIS Application.

 Master’s application procedure - International previous education